4 Structuring analytics projects

 - What data do you need to answer those questions?

 This process can sprawl because you have to be concerned with consistency.
-Public sources of data also abound but only offer the granularity needed to be useful for directional reporting.
+That is where a rubric and training may come into play.
+We’ll give an example in chapter 10.
+Additionally, Public sources of data abound, but don’t typically offer the granularity needed to be useful for anything besides supplementary reporting.
 An example is census data.
-There are extensive APIs to access this data, but the results may only be helpful in long-term planning exercises.
+There are extensive APIs to access this data, but the results may not be practically useful outside of long-term planning exercises.

 Data collection might also involve competitive intelligence.
-An example would be visiting other venues and monitoring prices or operational tactics.
-Competitive intelligence may also take the form of watching other industries that operate in similar spaces.
+An example here would be going to other venues and monitoring prices or operational tactics.
+Competitive intelligence may also take the form of monitoring other industries that operate in similar spaces.
 For instance, what can we learn about loyalty programs from a company like Starbucks?
-You might discover that they aren’t appropriate for you.

-We only touched on some high-level concepts here.
-Just understand that data collection will require combining I.T. skill sets, research knowledge, and critical thinking exercises.
-Getting your data in the right spot will take most of your time.
+We only touched some high-level concepts here.
+Just understand that data collection will require a combination of I.T. skillsets, research knowledge, and critical thinking exercises.
+Getting your data in the right spot will take the majority of your time.
+Don’t overlook it.

 4.3 Modeling the data

 Modeling the data is the fun part of working in analytics.
-We aren’t discussing modeling data in the database sense, although structuring the data is a process component.
-We also aren’t going into actually modeling the data here.
-Instead, we will speak about some of the tools you will need.
-You will leverage at least two languages (SQL and some other programming language) at the lower levels.
-Increasingly the modeling component of the data is becoming the most straightforward part as the tech giants seek to own this space.
-I don’t know if there are significant advantages to using one tool over the other.
+We aren’t talking about Modeling data from in the database sense, although structuring the data is a component of the process.
+We aren’t going into actually modeling the data here.
+I would like to speak about some of the tools.
+At the lower levels you will be leveraging at least two languages (SQL and some other programming language).
+Additionally, this space is becoming commoditized.
+I don’t know if there are large advantages to using one tool over the other.
 For instance, is there an advantage to using Google’s tools over Microsoft?
-Is there an advantage to using Python over R?
-The answers may vary.
-In some cases, yes, and in some cases, no. Over time, you’ll see the reliance on code wane.
+Is there an advantage to using python over R. The answers probably vary.
+In some cases yes and in some cases no. Since this book is demonstrating fundamentals, we are going to look at a lot of code.
+Over time, you’ll see the reliance on code wane.
+However, it really helps to understand the underlying mechanisms.

-Differences between R and Python may distinguish which tool you plan on using.
+Let’s talk about the two most popular languages for analytics.
+Differences between R and Python may make a distinction between which tool that you plan on using.
 This is especially true when we look to deploy results.
 R and Python are both highly extensible.
-There are libraries for almost everything, and the need to write your own implementations is likely minimal.
-If you have the need, using another language, such as C++, is better.
-However, C++ is significantly more complicated than many other languages.
-(Practically speaking, R is C since it is written in it)
+There are libraries for almost everything and the need to write your own implementation is likely minimal.
+If you do have the need, it would probably be better to use another language such as C++.

 #-----------------------------------------------------------------